mh-cbon/go-github-release/README.md

 > version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.

-In practice changing a version number involves numerous side operations.
+In practice changing a version number involves many side operations,

-As presented previously
-- `CHANGELOG` needs to be updated,
+- the `CHANGELOG` needs to be updated,
 - the tag needs to be created,
 - the remote needs to be synced,
+- the `README` might need a refresh
+- linters needs to run
+- tests needs to run
 - and many more

-That is why [gump](https://github.com/mh-cbon/gump) was written:
+[gump](https://github.com/mh-cbon/gump) was written to let you automate as many tasks as possible around that central task of version bump:
-- change version using verb rather than numerical values
+- bump using `verbs` rather than numerical values
 - run pre/post operations to the version bumping

+It does not compete with well-known tools like `make`, those two softwares are similar, but different, a `make` user should keep using `make` and load it into `gump`.

 ### In practice